primaryobjects/unity-to-aframe/README.md

 ## About

-unity-to-aframe is an easy Unity 3D plug-in to automatically export your scene to a WebVR virtual reality web page, using A-Frame.
+Unity-to-aframe is an easy Unity 3D plug-in to automatically export your scene to a WebVR virtual reality web page, using A-Frame.

 Exported scenes include 3D objects, animations, textures, lighting, and audio.